fintechstudios/ververica-platform-k8s-operator/README.md

 * Memory management / over-allocation / embed-by-value vs embed-by-pointer could probably be improved.
 * Various `TODO`s should give us a place to start!
 * Better package structure for internal code.
+* Make the APIClient an `interface` so that something like [`mockery`](https://github.com/vektra/mockery) can mock it for tests.
-* Splitting tests into unit, integration, etc.
+* Splitting tests into unit, integration, e2e tests against a live cluster, etc.

 ## Acknowledgements